| Title: | Bayesian Network Belief Propagation |

 Absorb multiple types and pieces of evidences into a ClusterTree

 object.
-The discrete compartment of the ClusterTree
+The discrete compartment of the ClusterTree will be automatically

 propagated after evidence absorption, so that the object will be ready for making